Tomohiro Araya

 Tomohiro Araya (荒谷 友碩; born October 22, 1994) is a taijiquan athlete from Japan.

 Career

+Tomohiro competed in the 2010 and 2012 World Junior Wushu Championships winning three medals.

-Tomohiro made his international debut at the 2015 World Wushu Championships where he was a double silver medalist.
+Tomohiro made his international senior debut at the 2015 World Wushu Championships where he was a double silver medalist.
 This qualified him for the 2016 Taolu World Cup where he won a gold medal in taijijian and a bronze medal in taijiquan.
 A year later, he was the world champion in taijijian and a bronze medalist in taijiquan at the 2017 World Wushu Championships.
 At the 2018 Asian Games, he won the silver medal in men's taijiquan, earning the only medal for Japan in wushu at the games.

+At the 2023 World Wushu Championships, Tomohiro won bronze medals in taijiquan and taijijian.
+Several months later, he became the Asian champion in taijijian and won a silver medal in taijiquan doubles at the 2024 Asian Wushu Championships.
+He then won silver medals in taijiquan and taijijian at the 2024 Taolu World Cup.
+A year later, he won the gold medal in taijiquan pair and the silver medal in taijijian at the 2025 Taolu Asian Cup.